Tips to Prepare for Your Road Trip to Colorado

 - Bring maps in addition to your phone.
 Cell reception can be limited in the mountains.

 Create a Plan for Your Trip

 There is a lot to do in Colorado and with 26 mountain towns, thousands of miles of trails for hiking and biking, and amazing sights, it will be easy to plan a route with things that interest you as you drive around the state.
 You don’t need an hour-by-hour itinerary, but a general plan will help your road trip go more smoothly.
 Staying aware is key.
-Check the Colorado's Trip Map to see road construction, closures and conditons.
+Check Colorado's Trip Map to see road construction, closures, and conditions.
 Or, download the app to stay up to date.
 However, due to the remote nature of Colorado's roads, cell reception is limited.
 It's best to bring along maps.

 Of course, the perennial scout’s motto “be prepared” doesn’t just apply to traffic and road conditions.

-- Check out attractions, landmarks, restaurants and other points of interest.
+- Check out attractions, landmarks, restaurants, and other points of interest.

 - Look for the many resources online

 - Trust locals when it comes to “must-see” attractions or places to visit or avoid